abrown25/qvalue/README.md

 ```
     --help     : Print help and quit
+    --version  : Print version and quit
-    --header   : Input has header line
+    --header   : Input has header line (default = FALSE)
-    --boot     : Apply bootstrap method to estimate pi0
+    --boot     : Apply bootstrap method to find pi0 (default = FALSE)
+    --seed     : Set seed for generating bootstrap samples (default = 0, equivalent to GSL default)
-    --smoother : Smoothing spline applied to log pi0 values
+    --smoother : Smoothing spline applied to log pi0 values (default = FALSE)
-    --robust   : More robust values for small p values
+    --robust   : More robust values for small p values (default = FALSE)
     --pi0      : Use value of pi0 given (useful for recreating qvalue package results)
-    --lambda   : Either a fixed number or a sequence given 0,0.9,0.05 (used to estimate pi0)
+    --lambda   : Either a fixed number or a sequence given 0,0.9,0.05 (default = 0,0.9,0.05)
     --param    : Print out parameter list to given file
-    --out      : file to write results to (default stdout)
+    --out      : File to write results to (default = stdout)
-    --input    : file to take results from (must be specified, cannot be taken from stdin.
-If not given with flag, then last parameter remaining after all flagged options have been parsed is used)
+    --input    : File to take results from (must be specified, if not explicitly, the last parameter after all options have been parsed is used)
-    --issorted : File has already been sorted with no missing values
+    --issorted : File has already been sorted with no missing values (default = FALSE)
-    --col      : column with p values (default 1)
+    --col      : Column with p values (default = 1)
 ```